Peter Graham (fighter)

-Peter Graham (born 5 August 1975) is an Australian karateka, kickboxer, boxer and mixed martial artist.
+Peter Graham (born 5 August 1975) is an Australian former karateka, kickboxer, boxer and mixed martial artist.

 Background

 Originally from North Sydney, New South Wales, Australia, Graham began training in Kyokushin Karate at the age of 18.
-Graham quickly demonstrated his talents, winning his first tournament in an under yellow belt division about half a year later.
+He quickly demonstrated his talents, winning his first tournament in an under yellow belt division about half a year later.
 In 1999 at the age of 23, Graham won the Amateur Australian and New Zealand Open Weight Championships and soon also became the South Pacific Champion.
-Graham then moved to Ikebukuro in Tokyo, Japan to further hone his skills and live in a dojo.
-However, Graham only completed three months of this rigorous training before having to return to Australia after his brother Matthew died of a heroin overdose.
-Graham would earn his black belt in only five years.
+He then moved to Ikebukuro in Tokyo, Japan to further hone his skills and live in a dojo.
+However, he only completed three months of this rigorous training before having to return to Australia after his brother Matthew died of a heroin overdose.
+Graham earned his black belt in only five years.